pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/07_Updating_Pimcore/01_Upgrade_from_4_to_5/README.md

 Pimcore 4 to Pimcore 5 is not possible.
 This guide shows you how to migrate your Pimcore applications.

+To ease migration, the [Pimcore CLI](https://github.com/pimcore/pimcore-cli) project provides a set of tools which ease the migration.
+Please see the documentation for further details.

 Migration of applications to Pimcore 5 can be seen as a two-step process: